 Legal Definition and Purpose

 A Nevis trust is a legal structure that you set up under Nevis law.
-It helps you protect your assets, plan your estate, and ensure financial stability in the long term.
+It helps you protect your assets, plan your estate, and ensure long-term financial stability.
 If you use this structure, you can transfer ownership of your assets to a trustee.
 The latter will manage them according to your wishes, which you set out in a special document called the trust deed.
 High-net-worth individuals, investors, and business owners worldwide resort to trusts to protect wealth from creditors and legal claims and maintain privacy at the same time.

 Key Features of a Nevis Trust

-- Customizable trust structure (revocable or irrevocable, with protectors or corporate trustees)
+- Ability to customize your trust to meet your needs (either revocable or irrevocable; with either protectors or corporate trustees)

 You remain in control during setup while we handle every detail, from documentation to trustee appointments.